Translate

 In no particular order:- C.12-04/122-02, C.12-09/12-06, C.12-14/122-07, C12-23/12-18,c.12-30/122-15, and C.12-40/12-32.

-The rear F-4Cs with what looks like a bomb casing in the gypsum.
+The rear F-4Cs have what appears to be a bomb casing in the gypsum.

 Closer view of the front three in the group.